-Where there are custody, parenting time, or other related concerns, involvement of an experienced attorney serving as court-appointed guardian ad litem may be an option.
+Where there are custody, parenting time or other related concerns, the involvement of an experienced attorney serving as a court-appointed guardian ad litem may be an option.

 A guardian ad litem serves through a local county program or may be individually selected by attorneys or a court for appointment as an advocate for a child or alleged incapacitated adult.
-The term guardian ad litem has varying meanings in different jurisdictions and settings.
-A guardian ad litem may be a lay person or an attorney.
-In Indiana, an attorney trained and serving as guardian ad litem represents the best interests of the person to whom they are assigned in a variety of legal matters, including divorce, paternity, adoptions, and guardianships.
+The term “guardian ad litem” has varying meanings in different jurisdictions and settings.
+A guardian ad litem may be a layperson or an attorney.
+In Indiana, an attorney trained and serving as guardian ad litem represents the best interests of the person to whom they are assigned in various legal matters, including divorce, paternity, adoptions and guardianships.

 The guardian ad litem prepares and files reports and testifies as necessary at hearings.
-In some cases, recommendations addressing custody, parenting time, and relocations may be made as in the best interest of the child.
-A guardian ad litem in a guardianship matter may proceed per the order from the court in making recommendations, including: determining the wishes of the child or alleged incapacitated adult, who should serve as guardian, and any limitations the court may consider.
+In some cases, recommendations addressing custody, parenting time and relocations may be made in the best interests of the child.
+A guardian ad litem in a guardianship matter may proceed per the order from the court in making recommendations, including determining who should serve as guardian, based on the wishes of the child or alleged incapacitated adult, as well as any limitations the court should consider.

-The Guardian Ad Litem also works with other attorneys and mediators in the case, offering perspectives in settling issues such as custody, parenting time, relocation, and other issues such as extracurricular activities.
+The guardian ad litem also works with other attorneys and mediators in the case, offering perspectives on settling issues such as custody, parenting time, relocation and other considerations such as extracurricular activities.
 Monitoring the progress of a family and reporting on compliance and updates can be another aspect of the role.
 Limited appointments may be made to gather and report on a specific task or issue.

-Having an experienced guardian ad litem attorney advocate assigned helps to resolve many types of outstanding issues in adoption, divorce, paternity, and guardianship matters.
-A guardian ad litem can identify resources and services for the child or alleged incapacitated adult, as well as for the family, to facilitate a collaborative relationship between all the parties.
+Being assigned an experienced guardian ad litem attorney advocate helps resolve many types of outstanding issues in adoption, divorce, paternity and guardianship matters.
+A guardian ad litem can identify resources and services for the child or alleged incapacitated adult as well as for the family and facilitate a collaborative relationship between all the parties.